Maintaining Your Fitness In Spite of Your Sports Injury

 One of the best ways through which to keep up a good level of fitness is taking up a sport or two and participating in it at a competitive level.
 It doesn’t necessarily have to be at pro level, but if say you play Sunday league football or you just play regularly with an organised team against opponents that are just as competitive, the amount of preparation that goes on behind the scenes in addition to each game you play makes for more than enough of a commitment to maintaining healthy fitness levels.

 As with any competitive sporting activity however, particularly those which are classified as contact sports like football, suffering an injury every so often is somewhat inevitable.
 It could just be something as small as a thigh strain or a big-toe injury, right up to something more serious which requires you to get proper treatment followed by plenty of recovery time to nurse yourself back to full fitness.
-Either way, a sports injury almost always results in a markedly reduced level of fitness because it could very well be preventing you from your regular training.
+Either way, a sports injury almost always results in a markedly reduced level of fitness because it could very well be preventing you from your regular training, especially if it is a spine- or brain-related one (that might need the attention of a neurosurgeon like Dr Timothy Steel).

 Weather-permitting, doing a few intensive laps in the pool is perhaps the best form of exercise anyone could ever get, anywhere, regardless of the primary sporting code you participate in competitively and regardless of the sports injury you’re carrying.
 Swimming is the best full-body workout you can get which builds up stamina at the same time as well.